 - NSF launches a dietary supplement GMP (good manufacturing practices) registration program.

-- NSF develops first American National Standard for dietary supplements (NSF/ANSI 173).
+- NSF facilitates first American National Standard development for dietary supplements (NSF/ANSI 173).

 - NSF acquires Quality Assurance International, Inc. (QAI, Inc.), the global leader in organic certification.